zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 From the above graph we can find our optimal hyperparameter for C. With this optimal hyperparameter we will now test our model's final accuracy with test data set.

-### Experiment 6: Performing the Final Evaluation & Testing for Overfit
+# Experiment 6: Performing the Final Evaluation & Checking for Overfit

 ```python
 vectorizer, x_train, y_train, x_dev, y_dev, x_test, y_test = data_sets.copy()